maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 <a name="set-app-debug-false"></a>
 ## Set `APP_DEBUG` to `false`

-It was proposed [back in 2019](https://github.com/symfony/recipes/pull/530) by **@javiereguiluz**, but wasn't merged in.
+It was proposed [back in 2019](https://github.com/symfony/recipes/pull/530) by **@javiereguiluz**, but didn't get enough popularity.
 Though, now Symfony's documentation mentions this improvement in a ["Set-up your Test Environment"](https://symfony.com/doc/current/testing.html#set-up-your-test-environment) paragraph:

 > It is recommended to run your test with `debug` set to `false` on your CI server, as it significantly improves test performance.